giladno/UICoreTextView/README.md

 # Credits

-UICoreTextView was created by <a href='https://github.com/giladno'>Gilad Novik</a>
+CoreTextView was created by <a href='https://github.com/giladno'>Gilad Novik</a>

 Many thanks for Oliver Drobnik and his amazing work with <a href='https://github.com/Cocoanetics/DTCoreText'>DTCoreText</a>.

 # License

-UICoreTextView is licensed under <a href='http://opensource.org/licenses/zlib-license.php'>zlib</a> license:
+CoreTextView is licensed under <a href='http://opensource.org/licenses/zlib-license.php'>zlib</a> license:

     Copyright (c) 2013 Gilad Novik